I’m writing this post on April 27th 2019; I’m still not sure if I’m going to publish this or not, but I do feel the need to write this down for now.

-I don’t like sharing too many details about my personal life, I like having boundaries so let’s just say that sometimes life can surprise you in unpleasant ways.
-It’s just being at this age can make you anxious and worried because you’re neither here nor there, you’re not fully aware of what the future holds and thanks to society we all have to follow a ‘timeline’.
+I don’t like sharing too many details about my personal life; I like having boundaries, so let’s just say that sometimes life can surprise you in unpleasant ways.
+It’s just at this age can make you anxious and worried because you’re neither here nor there, you’re not fully aware of what the future holds and thanks to society we all have to follow a ‘timeline’.

-Whenever I have a meltdown (been having a lot of ’em lately which is why I’m not active anywhere) I always try and speak to people who are much older than me.
-It helps me gain perspective and it inspires me in a very unique way.
+Whenever I have a meltdown (been having a lot of ’em lately, which is why I’m not active anywhere), I always try and speak to people who are much older than me.
+It helps me gain perspective, and it inspires me in a unique way.
 It also gives my heart a tiny satisfaction that things will pan out okay in the end.

 Feel it, then let it go.

-Always remember you are not the only one going through this, everyone has problems and issues.
+Always remember you are not the only one going through this; everyone has problems and issues.
 That’s when you need to take a step back and focus only on improving yourself and your life.
-By that I don’t mean getting yourself the best facemarks and bath bombs, I mean like REALLY taking care of yourself, reading books that help you gain perspective.
-Writing down your thoughts and feelings (sounds like a cliché but it really does help that’s all that I’ve been doing) going for walks, spending time with your friends.
+By that, I don’t mean getting yourself the best facemasks and bath bombs; I mean like REALLY taking care of yourself, reading books that help you gain perspective.
+Writing down your thoughts and feelings (sounds like a cliché, but it does help that’s all that I’ve been doing) going for walks, spending time with your friends.
 I think I’m lucky to have friends who never judge me for my thoughts, who are there 100% when I throw a shit fit.
-It’s so important to surround yourself with the people that love you unconditionally, I think everyone really needs that on their darkest of days.
+It’s so important to surround yourself with the people that love you unconditionally; I think everyone needs that on their darkest of days.